THE TAKE-IT-EASY ICE CREAM

 Lemon Ice Cream

-With lemons, milk, cream, and sugar.
+With lemons, milk, heavy cream, and sugar.

 Philadelphia-style ice cream is our Take-It-Easy ice cream; it is what we make when we are short of time yet want to make something that everyone will love.
 Easy and superb, it is a delightful reminder of how great it is to make your own ice cream at home.